nyplex/Simon-game/readme.md

 <h1 align="center">Testing</h1>

-When the users arrive on the home page, they are welcomed by a video header follwed by a quick presentation of the company.
-The next section is a spotlight of the mains services of Focus.
-Finally the users can see the current clients of the company.
-At the bottom of the page, the users are invited to contact the company.
+When the users arrive on the website's main page, they are welcomed by a modal window where they can configure the game.
+The users can choose the game's theme, the numbers of payers, the level of difficulties and the mode they want to play.
+They also have the possiblity to read the rules.

-On the services pages ("production", "strategy", "diffusion"), the users can learn more about what Focus can offer.
-They will learn more about each products and services.

-Finally, on the portfolio page, the users can check the company's work.
-The portfolio page page uses a timeline display from the most recent work to oldest ones.

-On each pages of the website the users have the possibility to easily to get in touch with company using a static contact icon and a contact link on the navbar.

-The website is fully responsive (mobile, tablet, laptop and desktop).
-All external links will open in a new tab.
-The website has been tested on different brwoser.
+When the user launch the game, if more than 1 player, a new modal will open for the users to enter the name of each players.
+If single player, the game will launch.

+During the game, if the players loose, the game over modal will open displaying the results.
+On this modal, the user can either restart the game with the same configuration or setup a new game.

+At any time during the game, the users car restart or setup the game using the button in the header.

 <h1 align="center">Deployment</h1>

-Focus website has been deployed using GitHub Pages from the master branch.
-To check the live website [click here.](https://nyplex.github.io/focus/index.html).
+Simon game has been deployed on ... click here to check the live application.
-You can clone the project usit "git clone" command in your terminal and pasting https://github.com/nyplex/focus.git
+You can close the project using the "git clone" command in your terminal and pasting ... http..//

-The styling on this project has been done using the preprocessor SASS.
-You download SASS [here.](https://sass-lang.com/install)
+This project use different technologies (webpack, tailwindCSS, jQuery etc..), in order to a working version of the project on your local machine, please follow these steps using your terminal:

+- clone the git repo on your local machine (git clone htp:// ...)
+- cd into the project folder
+- run "npm intall" , in order to install all the dependencies.
+- run "npm run build" in order to bundle all the files.
+- those command will create a node_modules folder and update the dist folder which contains the main files (js, css, html)
+- you can open the index.html in the dist folder using your local server

 <h1 align="center">Credits</h1>

 - MEDIA

-    The video header has been downloaded on Vimeo.
-    All the SVG illustrations are from  [Undraw.](https://undraw.co/illustrations) All the icons are from [Font Awesome.](https://fontawesome.com/) All the client's logo are from Google Images.
-    All the videos on the portfolio page are from Youtube.
+    The sounds in the game have been created by Raphael Teixeira.

 - CODE

-    All the HTML/CSS code has been written by me using bootstrap mainly for the responsivity of the website with the exception of two features:
+    All the HTML/CSS/JS code has been written by my using tailwinCSS for the style. jQuery&ES6 for javaScript.

-    * The portfolio animation (JavaScript & CSS) has been written by [George Soukos.](https://georgemartsoukos.com/) and modified by me to fit the overall design of the website.
-    * To make the CSS hover animation on the buttons I have used this [Exemple](https://codepen.io/giana/pen/xdXpJB) and modified the code to fit my needs